lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 # Protocol

-This document specifies a new EDHOC authentication method (see {{Section 3.2 of RFC9528}}) which we will refer to as the Pre-Shared Key method (EDHOC-PSK).
-The new EDHOC method shares some features and have some differences compared to the previously specified EDHOC methods.
+This document specifies a new EDHOC authentication method (see {{Section 3.2 of RFC9528}}) referred to as the Pre-Shared Key method (EDHOC-PSK).
+This method shares some features with, and differs in other respects from, the authentication methods previously defined in EDHOC.

-The basis for authentication is the Pre-Shared Key (PSK) shared between Initiator and Responder.
-Similar to the EDHOC methods defined in {{RFC9528}}, CRED_I and CRED_R are authentication credentials containing identifying information of the Initiator and Responder, respectively.
-However, there is only one shared authentication credential identifier, ID_CRED_PSK, used by the Responder to retrieve the PSK and the authentication credentials.
+Authentication is based on a Pre-Shared Key (PSK) shared between the Initiator and the Responder.
+As in the methods defined in {{RFC9528}}, CRED_I and CRED_R are authentication credentials containing identifying information for the Initiator and Responder, respectively.
+However, unlike those methods, there is a single shared authentication credential identifier, ID_CRED_PSK, which the Responder uses to retrieve the PSK and the associated authentication credentials.

 ## Credentials

-The Initiator and Responder are assumed to share a PSK (external PSK or resumption PSK) with good amount of entropy and the following requirements:
+The Initiator and Responder are assumed to share a PSK (either an external PSK or a resumption PSK) with high entropy that meets the following requirements:

 - Only the Initiator and the Responder have access to the PSK.
-- The Responder is able to retrieve PSK, CRED_I, and CRED_R, using ID_CRED_PSK.
+- The Responder can retrieve the PSK, CRED_I, and CRED_R, using ID_CRED_PSK.

 ### ID_CRED_PSK